L’Édifice - Maison Méricant

 Prototype series of L'Edifice.
 It did win a price on the Lépine contest Oct/Aug.
 1920.
 The complete setup is made out of (painted) wood.

-On the left side of the photograph, the new producion variant is shown: cardboard panels, instead of wooden panels.
-This is most likely the building on the sales advertisement.
+On the very left side of the photograph, the new production variant is shown: cardboard panels, instead of wooden panels.

 1921: L'Édifice - Les Jouets de la paix